-Since September 2005, Cardiff University has been offering a 2-year full-time programme, leading to an MA and a professional qualification in social work.
+Cardiff University has offered a 2-year full-time programme leading to an MA and a professional qualification in social work since September 2005.
 The course offers knowledge and expertise for career paths such as: Social Worker, Care Manager, Project Manager, Senior Project Manager, R&D Officer, and Service Development Officer.

 - Teaching staff have a current practice and research background that keeps them up to date with developments in the field.

-- Assessment is carried out by a variety of methods including essays, project work and case studies.
+- Assessment is carried out by a variety of methods including essays, practice portfolios and reflective accounts.

 - Professional development stems from strong tutorial support, a research-led teaching environment and access to a range of placement opportunities in specialist fields.

 - Situated within the broader environment of the social sciences providing an informed and critical approach to the acquisition and appreciation of knowledge about the social context within which social work is practiced